dmytro-demchyna/schema-keeper/README.md

 [![Build Status](https://img.shields.io/travis/com/dmytro-demchyna/schema-keeper/master.svg)](https://travis-ci.com/dmytro-demchyna/schema-keeper)
 [![Coverage](https://img.shields.io/codecov/c/github/dmytro-demchyna/schema-keeper/master.svg)](https://codecov.io/gh/dmytro-demchyna/schema-keeper)

-Track a structure of the your PostgreSQL database in a VCS using SchemaKeeper.
+Track a structure of your PostgreSQL database in a VCS using SchemaKeeper.

 SchemaKeeper provides 3 functions:
-1. `save` &mdash; saves a structure of database objects as separate text files to a specified directory
+1. `save` &mdash; saves a database structure as separate text files to a specified directory
-1. `verify` &mdash; detects changes between an actual database structure and the saved via `save` one
+1. `verify` &mdash; detects changes between an actual database structure and the saved one
-1. `deploy` &mdash; deploys stored procedures to a database from the saved via `save` structure
+1. `deploy` &mdash; deploys stored procedures to a database from the saved structure

 You can find extra information about SchemaKeeper here: